tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-- the first statement is an ES6 style [arrow function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that defines a *request handler* - which is a function that will be called whenever an HTTP request comes into our server
+- the first statement above is an ES6 style [arrow function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that defines a *request handler* - which is a function that will be called whenever an HTTP request comes into our server
 - the second line of code creates our web server, and passes in the request handler and port:
     - this code is "where the magic happens" - it creates a server and then sets up a function to be called every time an HTTP [User Agent](https://en.wikipedia.org/wiki/User_agent) contacts the server
     - note that this line of code is using [*method chaining*](https://medium.com/backticks-tildes/understanding-method-chaining-in-javascript-647a9004bd4f)